 The Solution: Get rid of the weeds; fertilizer is expensive; why would you waste it on weeds.
 The most important issue in getting rid of weeds is that you must get rid of them in all of your fields; those producing hay as well as those utilized as pasture.
 If you don't, the seeds of weeds will be carried back and forth.
 Also, and of great importance; don't feed outside bring hay that is full of weed seeds into your pastures (crap hay bought from ignorant producers).
 The Herbicide 24D will take care of all your weed problems, but will likely require the reseeding of clover afterwards.
 After ridding your pastures of weeds, then you can fertilize if you so desire, but fertilizer is expensive, and there is a better way.
 The manure and urine of livestock contains all the nutrients your fields need; utilize it!!
 For example, cattle return 79%N, 66%P, and 92%K of what they consume back to the pasture; this is an incredible and free return.
 To take advantage of this you need to establish a pasture rotation system that accomplishes what you need.
 I have my hay fields fenced, and after my last hay cutting in the fall, I rotate the cattle, through these fields until the end of any new growth.

-Over grazing: Over grazing is a serious problem in most pastures, and is worse when cattle are accompanied by horses and donkeys.
+Over-grazing: Over grazing is a serious problem in most pastures, and is worse when cattle are accompanied by horses and donkeys.
 Equine are extremely hard on an overgrazed pasture because unlike cattle which do not have upper incisors and the ability to fully expose their teeth, equine have both of these traits which enables them to be able to nip vegetation right at the surface thereby destroying the crown of the plant.
-An overgrazed cattle only pasture will recover in the current season if the cattle are removed in the spring.
+An over-grazed cattle pasture will recover in the current season if the cattle are removed in the spring.
 A pasture overgrazed by equine will take two full growing seasons to recover, and may even need replanting to control the species recovered since the seeds of weeds may establish before the previous plants can recover.

 Pasture and hay needs: Cattle and normal-size horses will need a full acre per head for grazing, and another full acre for hay.
 The actual size of the animals is relative to the need.
 If the animals are permitted on the whole plot, the needs will be greater since they will overgraze some areas, and undergraze other areas.
 Why?
 Neither animal will eat the rich grass where they have deposited their excrements.
 I think this is because they smell their excrement and therefore don't want to eat it.
 This is where rotational grazing comes into play; while they are off one plot, their excrement is washed in and they will eat this rich forage later, and the overgrazed portion will recover quite rapidly if they didn't spend an extensive period of time on it.